Instant Pot Eggnog French Toast is here for the holidays!

 - 6 or 8 quart Instant Pot

-- 2 tbsp butter, softened to grease your bowl
+- 2 tablespoon butter, softened to grease your bowl

 - 5 cups french or sourdough bread, cut into 1" chunks